nklayman/vue-cli-plugin-electron-builder/docs/guide/testingAndDebugging.md

 Before continuing, read about [Spectron](https://github.com/electron/spectron).
 This guide assumes basic knowledge about using Spectron.

 vue-cli-plugin-electron-builder exports a `testWithSpectron` function.
-This function will run `serve:electron`, but instead of launching electron, a new Spectron Application will be created and attached to the dev server.
+This function will run `electron:serve`, but instead of launching electron, a new Spectron Application will be created and attached to the dev server.
 This can be used to run e2e tests with Spectron.

 ```javascript
 // This example uses Jest, but any testing framework will work as well